ZhgChg.Li

 func interruptibleAnimator(using transitionContext: UIViewControllerContextTransitioning) -> UIViewImplicitlyAnimating {

-// Return the current transition animator if it exists
+// Return the current animator if a transition animation is ongoing

 if let animatorForCurrentTransition = animatorForCurrentTransition {